Illinois Compiled Statutes

 Except as otherwise provided in this paragraph, the Department shall forthwith pay over to the State Treasurer,

 ex officio, as trustee, all taxes and penalties collected hereunder for deposit into the municipal retailers' occupation tax fund.
 Taxes and penalties collected on aviation fuel sold on or after December 1, 2019, shall be immediately paid over by the Department to the State Treasurer, ex officio, as trustee, for deposit into the Local Government Aviation Trust Fund.
-The Department shall only pay moneys into the Local Government Aviation Trust Fund under this Act for so long as the revenue use requirements of 49 U.S.C.
+The Department shall only pay moneys into the Local Government Aviation Trust Fund under this Section for so long as the revenue use requirements of 49 U.S.C.
 47107(b) and 49 U.S.C.
 47133 are binding on the municipality.

 As soon as possible after the first day of each month, beginning January 1, 2011, upon certification of the Department of Revenue, the Comptroller shall order transferred, and the Treasurer shall transfer, to the STAR Bonds Revenue Fund the local sales tax increment, as defined in the Innovation Development and Economy Act, collected under this Section during the second preceding calendar month for sales within a STAR bond district.